Hilary McKay: The Porridge Hall books

 The Porridge Hall series (1994-1998) features Robin Brogan and his mother, who live in Porridge Hall on the Yorkshire coast.
 Once Porridge Hall was Mrs Brogan's family home, now it has been split into two houses, and she and Robin live in one half, from which Mrs Brogan also runs a bed and breakfast.
 The Robinson family live in the other half, and the two families are firm friends.

-The Robinson children are the twins, Peregrine and Antoniette, who have abbreviated their names to Perry and Ant, their brother Sundance, and their sister Beany.
-Sundance got his nickname because Perry and Ant used to play Butch Cassidy, and Sundance was always the Sundance Kid.
-Beany, whose real name is Elizabeth, got her name because she declared, at a young age, that she wanted to be a bean when she grew up.
-She actually wanted to be a doctor in South Africa and didn't know how to tell her parents.

-Other characters include Dan, a former enemy of Robin's, and later his best friend, and a mysterious girl called Harriet, who appears in the second book, The Amber Cat.
-Storytelling is a key theme in the second and third books, whilst beachcombing and life by the sea feature large in all three books.

 The books have been published as audiobooks, with the first two read by Nigel Lambert, The Amber Cat also by Ron Keith, and Dolphin Luck by Judy Bennett.
 Dog Friday has been adapted into a German film, Ein Hund namens Freitag.
-Besides German, the trilogy has been translated into Dutch and Estonian as well, and Dog Friday has also been translated into Czech, Danish, Greek, Polish, Spanish, and Thai, and The Amber Cat into French.
+Besides German, the trilogy has been translated into Dutch and Estonian, and Dog Friday has also been translated into Czech, Danish, Greek, Polish, Spanish, and Thai, and The Amber Cat into French.